-In this post, I will try to tell you about how to challenge automatic thoughts.
+In this post, I will try to tell you about how to challenge automatic thoughts in Cognitive Behavioral Therapy.

-You might have identified more than one automatic thought that you consider to work on.
-Focus on the one that seems to cause the most powerful feeling.
-Soon, I’ll share a post on what an automatic thought is, and how to identify it.
+You might have identified more than one automatic thought that you would like to work on.
+We suggest that you firstly focus on the one that seems to be causing the most powerful feeling, the hot thought as we call it.

 1. Question the Accuracy of Your Stressful Thought

 In a Cognitive Behavioral Therapy session, what the therapist and the client do together is considered as a work of two specialists.